aaoafk/mta-open-data-challenge-2024/README.md

 bun install # if you're using bun
 ```
 After installing the dependencies you can initialize a local version
-of the web repository with:
+of the web application with:

 ```bash
 pnpm dev # if you're using pnpm